Australian Government Architecture

 • identify, consolidate, and standardise permissions approaches, especially those with complementary systems functionality, to increase efficiency and reduce the complexity of government service delivery

-• enhance customer experience for individuals and business when they engage with entities
+• enhance customer experience for individuals and business when they engage with government

 • establish and implement consistent standards or designs where entity solutions require permissions